-When you receive a dental checkup at our clinic, you will also receive a professional cleaning.
+When you go in for a dental checkup at our clinic, you will receive a professional cleaning.
 If we notice any signs of gum disease, we will perform a deep cleaning, also called scaling.

 Why Do You Need a Professional Cleaning?

 No matter how well you brush, it is impossible to clean your teeth perfectly.
 Some plaque will remain, turning into hard tartar over time.
 It is important to remove this tartar before it can have a negative effect on your teeth and your overall health.

 Removing plaque and tartar from your teeth reduces your risk of cavities, prevents gum disease, and improves your breath.
 It can also enhance your smile by cleaning stains, which may avoid the need for whitening.
 Regular cleanings help you avoid serious health problems, including heart disease and stroke.

 Scaling is much like a professional cleaning, except it removes plaque from below the gum line.
 We use a combination of manual hand instruments and ultrasonic instruments to remove the maximum amount of plaque.

 We often combine scaling with root planing.
 This involves smoothing out the surface of the root where it has become rough.
 This treatment prevents plaque from building up again.